 The support frame and legs of the evaporator glovebox tank component are constructed of carbon steel and conform to ASTM "A36-Standard Specification for Structural Steel for Welding" (ASTM, 1987).
 The support frame is bolted to the base of the tank component for stabilization.
 In addition, the legs of the tank component are bolted to the support frame and secured to the 10-in.-thick concrete floor of Room 401 with anchor bolts.
 The 10-in.-thick concrete floor was constructed to conform to the reinforced concrete building code requirements of the American Concrete Institute (ACI) "318-71-Building Code Requirements for Structural Concrete and Commentary," hereinafter referred to as ACI 318-71 (ACI, 1995).
 The reinforcing steel was detailed and fabricated in accordance with ACI "315-Details and Detailing of Concrete Reinforcement," hereinafter referred to as ACI 315 (ACI, 1992).
 The design construction and tolerance of the framework around the concrete is in accordance with ACI "347-Guide to Formwork for Concrete," hereinafter referred to as ACI 347 (ACI, 1994).
 The window portions of the evaporator glovebox tank component are constructed of 0.25-in. leaded glass, laminated on both sides with 0.125-in. clear glass, and installed with a neoprene gasket.
 Additionally, each window is backed with 0.25-in. safety glass installed with a neoprene gasket/seal that provides airtight containment.
 The dual glass configuration is secured to the tank component with a welded frame consisting of a 0.25-in.-thick lead shielding and a 0.0625-in.
-316 stainless steel cladding similar to the additional layers of materials welded to the outside of the lower half of the tank component.
-The welded window frames are bolted to the tank component.
+316 stainless steel cladding similar to the additional layers of materials welded to the tank component.
 Replacement windows and gaskets, if and when needed, shall be made of the same or similar materials.